SriHarshaD-technophile/PDFs_QA_Bot/README.md

 ### Additional Features
 - **Smooth Interactions**: The chat interface allows users to send messages with the “Enter” key, providing a natural chat experience similar to popular messaging apps.
 - **Responsive Design**: The layout adjusts across mobile and desktop devices for enhanced accessibility and usability.
-- **Error Handling and Feedback**: Real-time error messages guide users if they attempt actions like asking questions without selecting PDFs or starting a session.
+- **Error Handling and Feedback**: Real-time error messages guide users if they attempt actions like asking questions without selecting PDFs or starting a session and even attempting to upload a pdf which already exists.
 - **Modern Visuals**: Styled with clean, modern elements using **Material-UI** and **Styled Components** to ensure a visually appealing design.
 - **Background Customization**: Users can personalize their chat background, creating a more engaging environment.